jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Troubleshooting/Create-Cloud-Physical-Server-Failed.md

 3. Confirm whether actions are made too frequently.

-When a user clicks on the “purchase” repeatedly, it may not be possible to create an instance successfully.
+When a user clicks on the "purchase" repeatedly, it may not be possible to create an instance successfully.
 At this point, you can either wait or manually clear the cache and recreate it.

 4. The server purchase was successful but the creation of the server failed.